open-telemetry/opentelemetry-operator/docs/api.md

 Will be used to create a stand-alone PVC to provision the volume.
-The pod in which this EphemeralVolumeSource is embedded will be the owner of the PVC, i.e. the PVC will be deleted together with the pod.
-The name of the PVC will be `<pod name>-<volume name>` where `<volume name>` is the name from the `PodSpec.Volumes` array entry.
-Pod validation will reject the pod if the concatenated name is not valid for a PVC (for example, too long).
+The pod in which this EphemeralVolumeSource is embedded will be the owner of the PVC, i.e.
- An existing PVC with that name that is not owned by the pod will *not* be used for the pod to avoid using an unrelated volume by mistake.
-Starting the pod is then blocked until the unrelated PVC is removed.
-If such a pre-created PVC is meant to be used by the pod, the PVC has to updated with an owner reference to the pod once the pod exists.
-Normally this should not be necessary, but it may be useful when manually reconstructing a broken cluster.
- This field is read-only and no changes will be made by Kubernetes to the PVC after it has been created.
- Required, must not be nil.

 <table>
     <thead>